marcharding/oxrun/README.md

 PHP 5.4 is required.

+If you are using composer (which you probably are), just add `"marcharding/oxrun": "dev-master"` to your composer.json and run composer install.

+You can then use oxrun by calling `vendor/bin/oxrun` or add `vendor/bin` to your $PATH to be able to just call `oxrun`.

-You can install oxrun by simply downloading the phar file
+You can also install oxrun by simply downloading the phar file

     wget --no-check-certificate https://raw.githubusercontent.com/marcharding/oxrun/master/oxrun.phar

-You can oxrun now via
+You can oxrun now via `php oxrun.phar`

-    php oxrun.phar

-You can also make the phar itself executable and copy it to your /usr/local/bin/ directory for global usage.
+Alternatively you can also make the phar itself executable and copy it to your /usr/local/bin/ directory for global usage.

     chmod +x oxrun.phar
     sudo mv oxrun.phar /usr/local/bin/oxrun

-You can then run oxrun by just calling
+You can then run oxrun by just calling `oxrun`

-    oxrun

 # Usage